OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - Application autostart can also be configured in the SteamVR menu (SteamVR->Settings->Applications->"Advanced Settings").

 - You can modify the shutdown wait time when restarting SteamVR by opening restartvrserver.bat and changing the number behind "timeout /t" (unit is seconds).

+# Common Issues:

+- **Issue:** Upon clicking ADV-Settings icon no page shows up.
+ - **Cause:** related to multiple GPU systems (and specifically nvidia), and ALVR
+ - **Solution:** go to Nvidia Control Panel -> manage 3D settings -> add Advanced Settings, and force the vr gpu for it.

+- **Issue:** Snap back when using motion controls with WMR headset
+ - **Cause:** WMR boundary off, or set up for standing only.
+ - **Solution:** Please set-up WMR for all experiences, and then if you don't want WMR boundary you can toggle off the boundary **after** SteamVR/OpenVR has been started.

 # License